parryc/parryblog/_posts/2012-02-28-harbin-is-sort-of-cold.md

 categories:
 - travel
 - china
-title: Harbin: Or how I learned to stop worrying and love the cold even more than I already do
+title: Harbin - Or how I learned to stop worrying and love the cold even more than I already do
 date: 2012-02-28
 ---
 I love the cold.
 I collect it, store it in bottles, and consume it as raw energy.
 I don't need things like peanut butter, chocolate, or working toilets to remind me of home, I just need biting wind and frost-bitten extremities.
 I'm Minnesotan, what can I say?
 Gotta live up to the name.